 If you enroll in the DMO Option, you agree to receive care solely from dentists participating in the managed care network.
 Limited out-of-network coverage may be available based on state mandates or in the case of certain, out-of-area emergencies, as noted below.
+If you receive any out-of-network care, you must file a claim to receive benefits.
 Check your Aetna DMO coverage certificate or contact customer service at the number on your ID card for details.

 Benefit Provision Coverage

 Annual Deductible

 Preventive None

 Restorative None

 Orthodontia None

 Preventive 100% coverage

 Oral exams Maximum two per calendar year

 Fluoride Maximum two per calendar year, and only covered for participants who are under age 19

 Prophylaxis (cleaning) Maximum two per calendar year

 Full mouth X-ray Maximum one every 36 months

 Bitewing X-ray Maximum two per calendar year

 Sealants Maximum two treatments per tooth (permanent molars only) per lifetime and only covered for participants who are under age 19

-Basic restorative (fillings, extractions, root canal, periodontal, oral surgery, anesthesia) 90% coverage

-Major restorative (dentures, inlays, onlays, crowns, bridges) 60% coverage

-Orthodontia 50% coverage

-Maximum Benefits

-Combined annual for preventive and restorative No maximum

-Lifetime for orthodontia One course of treatment per individual per lifetime

-Benefit Provision

-Out of Area Emergency Palliative Dental Care

-Out-of-Area Emergency Dental Care consists of necessary covered dental services given to covered persons by a Non-Participating (out-of-network) dental provider for the palliative (pain relieving; stabilizing) treatment of an emergency condition (if there is severe pain, swelling or bleeding).
+Benefit Provision Coverage Basic restorative (fillings, extractions, root canal, periodontal, oral surgery, anesthesia) 90% coverage Major restorative (dentures, inlays, onlays, crowns, bridges) 60% coverage Orthodontia 50% coverage Maximum Benefits Combined annual for preventive and restorative No maximum Lifetime for orthodontia One course of treatment per individual per lifetime Out of Area Emergency Palliative Dental Care Out-of-Area Emergency Dental Care consists of necessary covered dental services given to covered persons by a Non-Participating (out-of-network) dental provider for the palliative (pain relieving; stabilizing) treatment of an emergency condition (if there is severe pain, swelling or bleeding).
 The emergency care is rendered outside of the 50 mile radius of the covered person's home address.
-Coverage for Out-of-Area Emergency Dental Care is subject to specific limitations described in the Dental Care Plan.
-The JPMC DMO Plan covers 100% of billed charges for out of area emergency care; benefits are limited to a \$100 maximum and subject to R&C.

-100% coverage for reasonable and customary charges, up to a maximum benefit of \$100 per incident.
+Coverage for Out-of-Area Emergency Dental Care is subject to specific limitations described in the DMO Option.
+The JPMC DMO Option covers 100% of billed charges for out of area emergency care; benefits are limited to a \$100 maximum and subject to R&C. 100% coverage for reasonable and customary charges, up to a maximum benefit of \$100 per incident.
+If you receive any out-of-network care, you must file a claim to receive benefits.